ADITIBAGADDEO22/TECH_INTERN23/README.md

 # TECH_INTERN23
-This is a repository for web development tasks for Techintern.
+This is a repository for web development tasks of Techintern internship.